tomeryeh/demo/chooseyourday/tutorial.md

 ### Disclaimer

-In this tutorial, we assume that you already have some basis on AngularJS, and we will essentially focus on Kuzzle's specific code.
+In this tutorial, we assume that you already have some basics of AngularJS, and we will essentially focus on Kuzzle's specific code.

 ## Installation and initialization

 ### Connection to Kuzzle

-Assuming you have a running Kuzzle instance installed (please follow the instructions from [doc/install.md](doc/install.md) to start it).
+Assuming you have a Kuzzle instance running installed (please follow the instructions from [doc/install.md](doc/install.md) to start it).
 Let's setup our client application to connect to it.

 This is literally the first line of our ``js/app.js`` file: